material-motion/material-motion/specifications/runtime/runtime.md

       .Idle
     }

-    Runtime {
+    Scheduler {
       function activityState() -> ActivityState
     }

-A Runtime is active if any of its Executor instances are active.
+A scheduler is active if any of its Executor instances are active.

 <p style="text-align:center"><tt>/MVP</tt></p>